Blog

 How do I convert a 13-digit millisecond epoch timestamp to a date in Excel?

-Because 13-digit timestamps track milliseconds, you need to increase your formula’s divisor by a factor of 1,000.
-Use the updated formula =(A1/86400000)+DATE(1970,1,1) to handle both the millisecond-to-second and second-to-day conversions accurately.
+Because 13-digit timestamps track milliseconds, increase your divisor by 1,000x.
+Use =(A1/86400000)+DATE(1970,1,1) to handle both the millisecond-to-second and second-to-day conversions in a single step.

 What is the difference between Excel’s date system and the Unix epoch?